IMSweeney/Udacity_Mouse_Maze_Project/README.md

 This project was especially difficult because the search was performed online and without full information of the maze.
 This differs from typical search in that after each move the knowledge that the robot possesses must be re-evaluated, which adds a significant wrinkle to the typical search methods.
 On the other hand, this is also a much more practical situation for path planning, which made the project much more interesting as well.

 ## Improvement
-*Discussion is made as to how at least one aspect of the implementation could be improved.
-Potential solutions resulting from these improvements are considered and compared/contrasted to the current solution.*

 The unfortunate truth of this path planning algorithm is that a lot of information is not fully used.
 For instance, cells that have been passed over in a move of more than one square should probably be weighted less on the frontier.
 Additionally, sections of the maze could probably be ruled as not needed to be explored with sufficient knowedge of their surroundings.
 These types of things would be taken into account by algorithms that confirm optimality of the path.
 The challenge is performing these algorithms online.